Quantum phase transitions and ground-state correlations in BCS-like models: The models, their ground states and ground-state correlation functions

 Choosing the spin projection $\sigma=\uparrow$, the second correlation function, measuring the degree of gauge-symmetry breaking, amounts to

 which, by the above arguments, in the thermodynamic limit becomes

-For a fixed lattice direction, the above defined two-point correlation functions depend on three parameters: $|{\bs r}|$ - the distance between the two points of the correlation function, the chemical potential $\mu$ and the coupling constant $J$.
+Both the above defined two-point correlation functions are used to define the order parameters in the ground-state phase diagrams presented in the sections that follow.
+However, analytic results will be given only for the gauge-invariant correlation function $G({\bs r})$, defined in (\ref{corr_G 2}).
+For a fixed lattice direction and the parameters $\Delta_i$, $G({\bs r})$ depends on three parameters: $|{\bs r}|$ - the distance between the two points of the correlation function, the chemical potential $\mu$ and the coupling constant $J$.
+The ground-state phase diagrams are presented in the $(\mu,J)$-plane, in particular the quantum-critical points of the considered models are uniquely defined by pairs $(\mu,J)$.

 In the sequel, we will discuss three kinds of asymptotic behavior of correlation functions, as their variables enter a region specified by the conditions imposed on the variables.
 First, the large-distance asymptotic behavior, that is, for a fixed point $(\mu,J)$, distance $|{\bs r}|$ tends to infinity.
-Second, the critical asymptotic behavior, that is, for an arbitrary fixed distance $|{\bs r}|$, $(\mu,J)$-points approach a quantum critical point along some path in the $(\mu,J)$-plane.
+Second, the critical-asymptotic behavior, that is, for an arbitrary fixed distance $|{\bs r}|$, $(\mu,J)$-points approach a quantum-critical point along some path in the $(\mu,J)$-plane.
 Two kinds of paths will be considered: $\mu$-paths that are parallel to the $\mu$-axis and $J$-paths that are parallel to the $J$-axis.
-Third, the doubly asymptotic behavior, that is, for a fixed but sufficiently large $|{\bs r}|$, $(\mu,J)$-points approach a quantum critical point along a $\mu$-path or a $J$-path.
+Third, the doubly-asymptotic behavior, that is, for a fixed but sufficiently large $|{\bs r}|$, $(\mu,J)$-points approach a quantum-critical point along a $\mu$-path or a $J$-path.

 Anticipating the results presented in the sections that follow, in the one-dimensional model and the two-dimensional symmetric model the critical points are located in a symmetric interval at the $\mu$-axis and at the $J$-axis in the parameter space of $(\mu,J)$-points.
 In all the analytic asymptotic formulae to be derived, a vicinity of the multicritical point $(0,0)$ is excluded.
 In particular, for $\mu \to 0$ the $J$-coordinates of $\mu$-paths have to be away from zero; analogous condition applies to $J$-paths.